White House: $4,000 more for families with business tax cuts

 Separate studies, including a 2012 Treasury Department analysis, found that the vast majority of any savings would go to investors, making it unlikely to push up wages as much as the administration has argued.
 The administration removed the 2012 analysis from the Treasury Department's website after releasing its tax framework last month with Republican congressional leaders.

 Stocks surged after Trump's election last year on the prospect of business tax cuts, but wage gains have been relatively tepid.
-The higher stock prices touted by Trump are a possible sign that investors would reap most of the benefits from lower corporate rates, although Hassett said he expects an increase in wages if the tax overhaul is passed.
+Hassett said in a phone call with reporters that he expects salaries to begin climbing if the proposed tax overhaul is passed.

 Hassett criticized those findings in a speech this month as a "fiction" that is "scientifically indefensible" because critical details of the proposal remain unknown.
 But Hassett said enough details are now known about the plan to support his conclusion that it would lead to income gains and stronger economic growth.